China Confirms It's Holding Missing Taiwanese Rights Activist

 “People now care more about human-rights issues because of our problem," she says.
 "People have the right to legally go to China.
 It’s not only about my husband but about other NGO workers."

-At the Wenshan college where Lee Ming-che works, director Cheng Shiouw-jiuan says his disappearance had awakened the students’ interest in human rights.
+At Wenshan Community College, where Lee Ming-che works, director Cheng Shiouw-jiuan says his disappearance had awakened the students’ interest in human rights.
 And Amnesty International has also taken up his case.

 Read More: Five Ways China Has Become More Repressive Under President Xi Jinping